 References

 English, R.; Lebovitz, Y.; Griffin, R., Institute of Medicine (US) Forum on Drug Discovery Development and Translation.
 Transforming clinical research in the United States.
 Challenges and opportunities: workshop summary.
 Washington (DC): National Academies Press (US); PubMed PMID: 21210556 2010

+(English, Lebovitz, Griffin, 2010).

 Joseph A. DiMasi, Tufts Center for the Study of Drug Development, Cost of Developing a New Drug

+(DiMasi, 2014)

 H Geerts; A Spiros; P Roberts and R Carr, Has the Time Come for Predictive Computer Modeling in CNS Drug Discovery and Development?
 CPT: Pharmacometrics and Systems Pharmacology · November 2012